-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Laura Sydell reports on how the iPad limits some of the freedom associated with the Internet.

-(Soundbite of Apple.com)
+LAURA SYDELL: (Soundbite of Apple.com)

-Unidentified Man: When you have a multi-touch display this large, you feel like you're actually holding the Web right in the palm of your hand.
+SYDELL: When you have a multi-touch display this large, you feel like you're actually holding the Web right in the palm of your hand.

-SYDELL: But thats not how Paul Sweeting sees it.
+SYDELL: But that's not how Paul Sweeting sees it.

 SYDELL: Sweeting is an analyst with GigaOM Network, who has concerns about the way Apple controls everything on its device.

-Mr. SWEETING: It's not an open platform where you can create a lot of content, or other people can create a lot of applications and content that you can then access and use and incorporate into what you're doing.
+M: It's not an open platform where you can create a lot of content, or other people can create a lot of applications and content that you can then access and use and incorporate into what you're doing.

-Professor JONATHAN ZITTRAIN (Internet Law, Harvard Law School): Called Freedom Time - and it actually just simply counted down the days, hours, minutes and seconds until President Bush would be out of office, regardless of who his successor would be.
+INSKEEP: Called Freedom Time - and it actually just simply counted down the days, hours, minutes and seconds until President Bush would be out of office, regardless of who his successor would be.

-Analyst Sweeting thinks many of the major media companies would love to see computers discourage people from searching the open Web for content.
+SYDELL: Analyst Sweeting thinks many of the major media companies would love to see computers discourage people from searching the open Web for content.

-Mr. SWEETING: I think the media companies will leap at this, because what it offers them is the opportunity to essentially re-create the old business model, wherein they are pushing content to you on their terms, rather than you going out and finding content, or a search engine discovering content for you.
+M: I think the media companies will leap at this, because what it offers them is the opportunity to essentially re-create the old business model, wherein they are pushing content to you on their terms, rather than you going out and finding content, or a search engine discovering content for you.

 SYDELL: But people waiting in line this weekend to buy an iPad didn't seem bothered by Apple's restrictions.
 In fact, many, like Damen Brown, prefer it.

-Mr. DAMEN BROWN: When you have the more open systems, there's more of a risk of there being less quality control and a lot of garbage apps.
+M: When you have the more open systems, there's more of a risk of there being less quality control and a lot of garbage apps.

-Jennifer Childers likes Apple's gatekeeping.
+SYDELL: Jennifer Childers likes Apple's gatekeeping.

-Ms. JENNIFER CHILDERS: It's not being controlled so much, because every idea's gotten through except for things that are like pornography, or some other things that I wouldn't be looking at anyway.
+M: It's not being controlled so much, because every idea's gotten through except for things that are like pornography, or some other things that I wouldn't be looking at anyway.

-Analyst Sweeting says Apple's limitations make its products feel safer.
+SYDELL: Analyst Sweeting says Apple's limitations make its products feel safer.

-Mr. SWEETING: Apple is offering you a gated community, where there's a guard at the gate - and there's probably maid service, too.
+M: Apple is offering you a gated community, where there's a guard at the gate - and there's probably maid service, too.

-Laura Sydell, NPR News, San Francisco.
+SYDELL: Laura Sydell, NPR News, San Francisco.

 INSKEEP: It's MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.